Rule #1: No magic within 300 ft. Rule #2: Don't use Magic X. Rule #3: No mages within 10000 ft.

 - In A Song of Ice and Fire, the Maesters of the Citadel are an organization of monk-like scholars who study a variety of subjects, including magic.
 In A Dance With Dragons, Maester Marwyn reveals that there is a faction of the Citadel who want to actively extinguish magic from the world.

-- Clan Righteous in The Fires of Merlin from The Lost Years of Merlin series, who use Anti-Magic called Negatus Mysterium-though it only works if you believe it does.
+- Clan Righteous in The Fires of Merlin from The Lost Years of Merlin series, who use Anti-Magic called Negatus Mysterium, which is found in magic eating creatures called Kreelixes(though it didn't seem to phase the god of evil when he supercharged one, strange).

 - The Federation Seekers from The Heritage of Shannara are a hypocritical example.
 They viciously hunt down all practitioners of magic, but are secretly controlled by the vampiric sorcerers known as the Shadowen.
 Their magic-hunting serves the triple purpose of removing rivals, getting "food" for the Shadowen (who feed off magic) and recruiting (since Shadowen are The Virus).
 However, as far as most people are aware, the Seekers just persecute magic because it's illegal in the Federation.